 Hallmark cards (Sentimental themes webpage)

-Patriotic songs and poetry are usually celebratory rather than critical; e.g. honoring small farms and small businesses while supporting corporate farming & chain stores; nostalgia vs. complications of modernity or city life
+Patriotic songs and poetry are usually celebratory rather than critical; e.g. people honor small farms and small businesses but support corporate farming & chain stores; nostalgia vs. complications of modernity or city life

 a child's tears, a child's smile, a child's smile through tears